RenneLab/CnR-flow/README.rst

     * One-step reference database prepration using a path (or URL) to a FASTA file.
     * Ability to specify groups
-      of samples containing both treatment and control (Ex: IgG) antibody groups, with automated association of each control sample with the respective treatment samples during the peak calling step
+      of samples containing both treatment (Ex: H3K4me3) and control (Ex: IgG) antibody
+      groups, with automated association of each control sample with the respective treatment samples during the peak calling step
-    * (Optional) Built-in normalization protocol to normalize to a sequence library of the user's choice when spike-in DNA is used in the CUT&RUN Protocol (Includes an *E. coli* reference genome for utiliziation of *E. coli* as a spike-in control as described by |Meers2019| [see the |References| section of |docs_link|_])
+    * Built-in normalization
+      protocol to normalize to a sequence library of the user's choice when spike-in DNA is used in the CUT&RUN Protocol (Optional, includes an *E. coli* reference genome for utiliziation of *E. coli* as a spike-in control as described by |Meers2019| [see the |References| section of |docs_link|_])